The original interview in Bulgarian was published by Investor Media Group and can be found at investor.bg

 Another reason Low-Code applications to be a good alternative is the myriad of integrations and connectors that platforms have to CORE systems and cloud services, including ERP, CRM, CMS, ML, AI, Big Data, etc.

-Investor: What is the role of Artificial Intelligence (AI) and Big Data in this new direction of programming?
+Investor: What are the roles of Artificial Intelligence (AI) and Big Data in this new direction of programming?
 How do they help develop mobile and web applications?

 In most cases, the innovative idea of how we can make even better use of the big data that we have, or how we can extend the lifecycle of products and machines, or how to produce with less waste, comes from business people.
 And the role of SmartApps, based on the Low-Code concept, enables these people to lead the innovation process.